octobercms/docs/backend-widgets.md

 <a name="generic-ajax-handlers"></a>
 ### AJAX handlers

 Widgets implement the same AJAX approach as the [back-end controllers](controllers-views-ajax#ajax).
 The AJAX handlers are public methods of the widget class with names starting with the **on** prefix.
-The only difference between the widget AJAX handlers and backend controller's AJAX handlers is that you should use the widget's `getEventHandler()` to return the widget's handler name when you refer to it in the widget partials.
+The only difference between the widget AJAX handlers and backend controller's AJAX handlers is that you should use the widget's `getEventHandler` method to return the widget's handler name when you refer to it in the widget partials.

     <a
         href="javascript:;"